Krupp 7.5 cm Model 1903

 The Krupp 7.5 cm Model 1903 was a field gun used by a number of European armies in both World War I and World War II.

 History

-Krupp export gun

 The Model 1903 was manufactured for export by Krupp.
 It was a "stock gun", meaning that it could be supplied to customers on short notice with minor alterations to suit the customers needs.

-The German Empire Army's 77 mm field guns

 The German army of World War I did not use the Krupp 7.5 cm Model 1903.
 It had acquired the rather conventional 7.7 cm FK 96 as its standard gun in 1896.
 When the French army acquired the Canon de 75 modèle 1897 with hydraulic recoil mechanism in 1897, the FK 96 became obsolete.
 The model was then changed to become the 7.7 cm FK 96 n.A., which retained the barrel, but put it on a recoil mechanism and new carriage.